 Not every side hustle is something you’d enjoy or are good at, though.
 If your path to self-employment is freelancing, you might worry the lack of experience in your niche or as a freelancer means you’ll never get that first client.
 But it’s not like that.

-Step # 1 – Choosing your niche and being passionate about it.
+Step #1: Choose your niche and be passionate about it.

 While I started with a pretty broad niche – personal development – I believe it was the passion for it that helped me publish hundreds of long-form articles on my blog.